uvicmakerlab/LongNowOfUlysses/English507/Logs/christieLog.md

 * Exported prototype from Mudbox as turntable movie and uploaded to Google Drive.

 #Mar24
+##Status update
+* Deploying map layers as items does not work in Neatline (since the scale of the images isn't fixed).
+Map layers that exist as records become very large (larger than Dublin, itself) when the use zooms out of the map.
+* If we want to work with Neatline, then we must use the Neatline Maps plugin.
+I began work with this today.

 ##Worked on georeferencing historical maps
 * Installed ArcGis (trial edition).
 * Imported historical map image and used georeferencing tool to geolocate map.
 * Exported as GeoTiff and .gif files.

 ##Worked on streaming maps using geoserver
-* Configured WMS on geoserver.
+* Configured WMS on local geoserver.
 * Added neatline workspace.
 * Added .gif file as stores (the GeoTiff data from ArcMap appears to be formatted in a way that GeoServer doesn't like--so it refuses to import the GeoTiff files).
 * Converted .gif stores into layers.
 * Streamed layers from geoserver to nealine maps using WMS.
+This works.

 ##Issues with map streaming
 * Geoserver doesn't play nice with ArcGis GeoTiffs (partially resolved by using .gif instead).
 * Neatline wasn't pulling the maps from Geoserver (resolved by adding /wms? to GeoServer URL).
 * The coordinates for the maps I'm streaming from Geoserver are wrong.
 My historical map layers are showing up in the wrong locations (unresolved).
+Next steps are to change the coordinate system being used for geeoreferncing in ARCGis.

 ##Next steps
-* Try GIS work with another Gis program (instead of ArcGis).
+* Try GIS work with another GIS program (instead of ArcGis).
 I'm currently looking at GRASS GIS.
 * Look into geoserver hosting.
 I remember stumbling across free trail hosting for 30 days on a geoserver site.
 I need to track that down again.
+Update: the free trail of the service does not support raster images (.gifs and GeoTiffs).

 #Mar23
 * Still no work from helpdesk.
 No surprise.
 We'll use the local instance of Neatline for our final draft iteration.